restimel/selectic/doc/params.md

 This callback function is called when items are displayed in the list.
 This allows to return specific class, style or icon depending on context, or to display a different text for the same option if it is in the list or in selection area.

-As argument, it receives an option item and should also return an option item.
+As argument, it receive an option item and should return also an option item.

 ```html
 <selectic